 Read our review of the Inov-8 Trailfly G 270.

 Pros: Affordable; durable; high heel-toe drop favors heel strikers.

 Cons: Heavy for a trail runner; no rock plate; runs small.

 At 25 ounces for a pair, this is the heaviest trail runner on this list.
-But it’s also the most affordable at just $120, especially when you factor in the Wildcat’s durability, which is superior to that of many higher-priced shoes.
+But it’s also one of the most affordable at $145, especially when you factor in the Wildcat’s durability, which is superior to that of many higher-priced shoes.
 And in a world dominated by no- or low-drop trail runners, the Wildcat is one of the few models that keep to the old ways with a precipitous 12mm heel-to-toe differential.
 This isn’t the roomiest shoe on the list, but it’s not cramped either, and it provides a degree of structured support not found in most lightweight footwear.
 The design makes it ideal for heel strikers.